rust-stuco/lectures/week12/parallelism.md

 # Motivating Communication

-Now threads need to talk to each other!
+Now our threads need to talk to each other!

 * For each pixel
   * How many circles have been drawn?